 What happens at an ALS hearing?

-ALS (Administrative License Suspension) takes place unless a hearing is scheduled within ten days of the arrest.
+ALS (Administrative License Suspension) takes place unless a hearing is scheduled within thirty days of the arrest.
 The hearing must take place within 90 days of the arrest.
 At this hearing, it could be determined that there is not enough evidence to suspend your license if you are represented by an Atlanta DUI lawyer who brings evidence for your defense.
 At The Law Offices of Richard S. Lawson, the legal team is extremely familiar with the procedure and what can be done to initiate defense actions on behalf of the client.
 When the license is suspended, you have the right to make an appeal, and the firm can handle this appeal to assist in fighting for your right to drive if necessary.

 Is there any way to avoid a suspended license?